PleaseStateTheNatureOfYourInquiry/GeneralTools/README.md

 export PYTHONPATH="/SomeWhereOnYourMachine/GeneralTools/PyQtInformationDialog:$PYTHONPATH"
 ```

-**HandyTools** is purely written in Python.
-It is a collection of small functions, that are ... well **handy**, as the name suggests (at least they are for me).
-I developed these over the years, as I was working on different projects.
+**HandyTools** is written in Python only.
+It is a collection of small functions, that are ... well **handy** (at least they are for me).
+I developed them over the years, while working on different projects.
 This set is pretty stable and I do not make many updates or changes to it.

 **DataTools** is written in Python and some of the functions have C++ bindings, via Cython.
-This is a more recent class and I am more actively adding and updating code.
+This is a more recent class and I am more actively adding and updating the code.
+For example the filter functions are still rather rudimentary, with only one simpe filter written in C++.
 The Cython and C++ code and the compiled libraries are in the `./PYtoCPP/DataTools` subfolder.
 The compilation has been done for Python 3.11 (both Mac OS and Windows), which I use on my machine.
 On Mac, it might be necessary to have XCode installed before you can run it.
 If you use a different version of Python, then you must compile the two classes **DataWranglingToolsPYtoCPP** and **FilterToolsPYtoCPP** using

   ```